Training for the return of undersea warfare

 Illustration: Chris Gash

-Thanks to a major submarine deal between the U.S. and Australia announced last month, along with the growing Chinese threat, submarine fighting is top-of-mind in the public for the first time since the Cold War.
+Thanks to a major submarine deal between the U.S. and Australia announced last month, along with the growing threat from China, submarine fighting is top-of-mind in the public for the first time since the Cold War.

 But submarine fleets have proliferated around the world for some time: